duiyuan/bee-faucet/README.md

 Flags:
-  -c, --chain string      which chain you want get Sepolia ETH (default "ethereum") -e, --endpoint string   Endpoint for blockchain nodes (default "http://139.196.213.90:8595") -h, --help              help for beetools
+  -c, --chain string      which chain you want get Sepolia ETH (default "ethereum") -e, --endpoint string   Endpoint for blockchain nodes (default "http://139.196.213.90:8595") -h, --help              help for beefaucet
-  -w, --wallet string     Which wallet/address faucet for (default "0x7F92031F63e01A6ADA475F6E8A637Ce752f8d7D2")
+  -t, --token string      which token you want get it's will be ETH, USDT -w, --wallet string     Which wallet/address faucet for (default "0x7F92031F63e01A6ADA475F6E8A637Ce752f8d7D2")

+Use "beefaucet [command] --help" for more information about a command.
 ```

 ### Faucet